 Since 1999, the systematic engagement of the UN Security Council has firmly placed the situation of children affected by armed conflict as an issue affecting peace and security.

-The Security Council has created a strong framework and provided the Secretary-General with tools to respond to violations against children.
+The Security Council has created a strong framework and provided the Office of the Special Representative tools to respond to violations against children.

-The Security Council adopted resolutions to request the Secretary-General:
+The Security Council adopted resolutions to request the UN:

 - to gather and verify information detailing where and how children are affected by armed conflict;

 - to use this information in the annual report of the Secretary-General on children and armed conflict presented to the Security Council;

 - to name parties to conflict who commit violations that are triggers for listing;

 - to engage in dialogue with listed Governments and armed groups to develop Action Plans to halt and prevent violations against children.

 An action plan is a written, signed commitment between the United Nations and parties to conflict listed in the Secretary-General’s annual report on children and armed conflict.

 Each action plan outlines concrete, time-bound measure to end violations against children, release and reunify children with their families, but also to put in place legislation, tools and mechanisms to prevent future violations and to hold perpetrators accountable.